stiero/quartic/README.md

 - data_preprocessing.py - Contains callable functions to load and preprocess data.
 - gridsearch.py - Script for finding out optimal parameters for a model.
 - kbest.py - Script for finding out the 'k' best features.
+- stacking.py - Script to train an ensemble by stacking disparate models one on top of another.
+Takes very a long time to run on an ordinary laptop.

 I set aside a portion of my machine's disk space as swap memory to train and validate several models.
 Since this is a big dataset and preprocessing made it even bigger, I had issues with RAM, with tasks often stopping due to memory exhaustion.